Our Work

 Events

-During Fall 2023, CICR is partnering with the Institute for Native American Studies to coordinate a monthly reading club on “Legacies on the Landscape.”
-Read more and register to attend here.
+During Fall 2023, CICR partnered with the Institute for Native American Studies to coordinate a monthly reading club on “Legacies on the Landscape.”
+Read more here.
 You can read about our Spring 2023 reading club series here.